 Study beyond the MD or PhD degree.
 One word, no hyphen.
 Except when quoting someone, use the more formal "postdoctoral fellow" rather than "postdoc."

 postgraduate

-Study after earning a first degree in an area; one word, no hyphen post-mortem postoperative post-traumatic stress disorder (PTSD)
+Study after earning a first degree in an area; one word, no hyphen post-mortem Means after death; hyphenated postoperative After an operation; one word, no hyphen post-traumatic stress disorder (PTSD)